 Is Zinc Leaching From Galvanized Metal?

-Yes and no. If you have extremely acidic water, such as acidified water from a well which has not been treated to neutralize the pH, the zinc will gradually break down.
+Yes and no. If you have extremely acidic water, such as acidified water from a well that has not been treated to neutralize the pH, the zinc will gradually break down.
 This process can take literally decades if the coating is thick.
 Most municipal water sources neutralize the pH of water through their facilities, which means that it’s unlikely to be a major concern.

 In fact, zinc is a normal component in most soils.
 Plants and humans both need a small quantity of zinc to survive.
 You’ll find it in your daily multivitamins too!
 Plants need less zinc than we do, but it still is a necessity.
 The microscopic amounts which they may absorb from your beds won’t harm any food you’re growing, nor should it be harmful to the plants themselves.